 Self-harming behaviour can start at an early age and there is an increase in primary school presentation, however, this rises steeply in pre-adolescence and adolescence.

-Recent research indicates that over half of 11- 14 year olds have self-harmed or know someone who has self-harmed^{} and in addition, there has been a 70% increase in 10-14 year olds attending A & E for self-harm related reasons over the two years preceding 2014^{}.
+School staff can play an important role in preventing self-harm and also in supporting pupils, peers and parents of pupils currently engaging in self-harm.